opensearch-project/documentation-website/_opensearch/supported-field-types/range.md

 ### Term query

-A term query takes a value and matches all range fields for which this value is within the range.
+A term query takes a value and matches all range fields for which the value is within the range.

 The following query will return document 1 because 3.5 is within the range [1.0, 4.0].